suisei-entertainment/seed.documentation/development/architecture.rst

 - **SEED Access Proxy**: The SEED proxy acts as a router and defensive firewall between all SEED components.
 It is responsible for routing SEED protocol messages between the various components and external entitites.
+- **SEED Host Controller**: The SEED host controller is a daemon responsible to make changes to the host system outside Docker based on the system configuration applied to the supervisor daemon.

 Service Architecture
 -----------------------------